Perlten/Architectural-Lens/README.md

 In addition, the system can identify and highlight the differences between your working branch and a specified remote branch, including added or removed dependencies, as well as created or deleted packages.

-To demonstrate this functionality, take a look at the following view that illustrates the differences between two branches in the Zeeguu project.
+To demonstrate this functionality, take a look at the following view that illustrates the differences between a development branch and the main branch of zeegu, on the development branch we can see that some dependencies have been added (green arrows), and some deleted (red arrows).

 ![Zeeguu diff view](.github/readme/zeeguu-diffview.png)